Did you know?

 Education – Australia expand

 Following a decline in manual labour over previous decades, employers now favour a more educated labour force.
 High-school graduation rates therefore provide a good indication of whether a country is preparing its students to meet the minimum requirements of the job market.
-In Australia, 73% of adults aged 25-64 have earned the equivalent of a high-school degree, close to the OECD average of 74%.
-This is truer of men than women, as 76% of men have successfully completed high-school compared with 71% of women.
-This 5 percentage point difference is higher than the OECD average of 2 percentage points and suggests women’s participation in higher education could be strengthened.
-Among younger people – a better indicator of Australia’s future – 85% of 25-34 year-olds have earned the equivalent of a high-school degree, higher than the OECD average of 82%.
+In Australia, 74% of adults aged 25-64 have earned the equivalent of a high-school degree, close to the OECD average of 75%.
+This is truer of men than women, as 76% of men have successfully completed high-school compared with 73% of women.
+This 3 percentage point difference is higher than the OECD average of 1 percentage point and suggests women’s participation in secondary education could be strengthened.
+Among younger people – a better indicator of Australia’s future – 84% of 25-34 year-olds have earned the equivalent of a high-school degree, higher than the OECD average of 82%.

-Australia is a top-performing OECD country in reading literacy, maths and sciences with the average student scoring 519.
-This score is higher than the OECD average of 497, making Australia one of the strongest OECD countries in students’ skills.
-On average in Australia, girls outperformed boys by 9 points, in line with the average OECD gap.
+The average student in Australia scored 512 in reading literacy, maths and sciences, higher than the OECD average of 497.
+On average in Australia, girls outperformed boys by 6 points, lower than the average OECD gap of 8 points.

 The best-performing school systems manage to provide high-quality education to all students.
-In Australia, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background is of 98 points, slightly lower than the OECD average of 99 points.
-Although Australia’s education system fares well internationally, children from disadvantaged groups generally participate less in the important early childhood programmes and have lower test scores.
-Students from low socio-economic backgrounds have much lower high school completion rates and are around three times less likely to go to university than those from higher socio-economic areas.
+In Australia, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background is of 92 points, slightly lower than the OECD average of 96 points.
+This suggests the school system in Australia provides relatively equal access to high-quality education.

 More ResourcesHow's Life? at a Glance